When it comes to driving neuro-inclusion, every organisation has different challenges.

 Cue the Neurodiversity in Business (NiB) Annual Conference, one of the newest and largest face-to-face events during this year’s Neurodiversity Celebration Week calendar.

-With 400 delegates, from neurodiverse individuals to corporate members of NiB, it was the perfect place to gather first-hand data.
+With 400 delegates, from neuro-different individuals to corporate members of NiB, it was the perfect place to gather first-hand data.

 Our CEO, Chris Quickfall, led a session on enabling diversity of thought as a competitive advantage, with over 70 participants in the interactive survey.

-#1 Fear of discrimination prevents people from disclosing their neurodiversity
+#1 Fear of discrimination prevents people from disclosing their neuro-differences

-Research conducted by The Centre for Neurodiversity, also presented at the NiB Annual Conference, found that 65% of neurodiverse employees fear discrimination despite UK businesses promoting neurodiverse workplaces.
+Research conducted by The Centre for Neurodiversity, also presented at the NiB Annual Conference, found that 65% of employees with neuro-differences fear discrimination despite UK businesses promoting neurodiverse workplaces.

 The reported barriers were fear of discrimination from management (65%), from their colleagues (55%) and a lack of knowledgeable staff to help (40%).